 |IBAN||International Bank Account Number|

 You can find impartial information and guidance on money matters on the “Money Advice Service” website.

-Clydesdale Bank and Yorkshire Bank are trading names of Clydesdale Bank PLC which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Yorkshire Bank is a trading name of Clydesdale Bank PLC which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Financial Services Register No. 121873.
-Credit facilities other than regulated mortgages and regulated credit agreements are not regulated by the Financial Conduct Authority.

 Clydesdale Bank and Yorkshire Bank are covered by the Financial Services Compensation Scheme (FSCS), Find out more.